 - 1. Let envRec be the object environment record for which the method was invoked. - 2.
 Let bindings be the binding object for envRec. - 3.
 Let value be the result of HasProperty(bindings, N). - 4.
 ReturnIfAbrupt(value). - 5.
-If value is false, then - a.
-If S is false, return the value undefined, otherwise throw a ReferenceError exception. - 6.
-Return the result of Get(bindings, N).
+If value is false, then a.
+If S is false, return the value undefined, otherwise throw a ReferenceError exception.

-Commented [AWB54]: This probably needs a D option argument, just like createMutableEnvironment
+Commented [AWB9]: This probably needs a D option argument, just like createMutableEnvironment